Your free business.com+ membership unlocks exclusive tech deals and advisor support

 However, Amazon began selling more than just books, and the concept exploded.
 At the same time, shipping companies, such as UPS and FedEx, saw the promise of this digital retail world boosting their businesses, too.
 Today, Amazon is the undisputed e-commerce leader, with offshoots such as Amazon Prime, Amazon Prime Video and its own digital devices like Amazon Alexa.
 There are even Amazon business features that help small businesses operate.

-Recent financial data shows Amazon’s continued retail dominance.
-The company reported over $638 billion in net revenue for 2024, demonstrating the long-term value of digital transformation investments.
+Recent financial data underscores Amazon’s continued retail dominance.
+The company reported over $716.9 billion in net revenue for 2025, a figure that reflects the lasting payoff of committing early and boldly to digital transformation.

 4. OpenAI and ChatGPT accelerated AI adoption.